manistra/diablo-trade-pinger/README.md

    View and manage your notifications and saved filters through the desktop application interface.

+## Issues and Feedback

+This is the first version of the application, and while every effort has been made to ensure its functionality, there may still be bugs or unexpected behavior.
+Feel free to create an issue on [GitHub](https://github.com/manistra/diablo-trade-pinger/issues) if you encounter any problems or have suggestions for improvement.

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to Diablo IV Trade Pinger, follow these steps: